Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/readme.txt

 1. Rename the YOUR_ADMIN folder to the name of your secret foldername.
 2. Rename the YOUR_TEMPLATE folders to the name of your cutom template folder name.
-3. upload the files included (they are in the correct folder structure).
+3. upload the files included in the "Installation files" folder (they are in the correct folder structure).
 For reference the file paths are:

   dpu_ajax.php
   YOUR_ADMIN/includes/auto_loaders/config.dpu.php